rrabbiitt/rrabbiitt/README.md

 - 📱 Have launched working prototypes on **mobile** and tested **XR** interaction concepts
 - 🤝 Strong **communicator** and team player — I love making ideas come to life with others
 - 🎮 Master-ranked in TFT (Set 10–13) — strong game sense and decision-making
-- 🕹️ 200+ hours in console games like *The Witcher* and more — sharp mechanics included
+- 🕹️ 200+ hours in console games like *The Witcher 3* and more — sharp mechanics included

 ---